Our work

 Set up in 2011, the Conference of the Regional and Local Authorities for the Eastern Partnership (CORLEAP) is a platform for regular dialogue between local and regional authorities from the EU and their counterparts in the Eastern Partnership (EaP) countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).

-CORLEAP is co-chaired by the President of the European Committee of the Regions and a representative from the partner countries.
+CORLEAP is co-chaired by the President of the European Committee of the Regions and a representative of the partner countries.

 The platform is made up of 36 regional and local politicians, 18 from the Committee and 18 from the six Eastern Partnership countries.